Serving Up Responsibility: A Must Read for Hosts

 One of the most important tips about responsible drinking is simple-know how much you're drinking.
 A standard drink is 12 ounces of beer, five ounces of wine or one and a half ounces of distilled spirits.
 Although the amount of liquid in each drink is different, the amount of alcohol is the same.

 If you're doing the pouring at your party, remember: Don't top off your guests' glasses.
-You're not doing them any favors because they won't be able to see how much they've been drinking and make responsible choices.
+You're not doing them any favours because they won't be able to see how much they've been drinking and make responsible choices.

 Keep your eye out for any guest who might have had too much to drink and plans to drive home.
 Don't let this happen.
 Take their keys away or please call a taxi.